Cuisine of the Southwestern United States: Utah

 Potatoes were the first crop planted by the pioneers when they arrived in the Salt Lake Valley in 1847 with seeds from the eastern states.
 According to William Clayton the first settlers in Utah also planted turnips, oats, corn, buckwheat and beans.
 Peach pits and apple seeds were planted at the insistence of Brigham Young.

 Veterans of the Mexican–American War brought back seeds from California, introducing club wheat and the California pea to the state.

-In modern times Utah is not noted for its culinary traditions except its fry sauce, a mix of ketchup and mayonnaise that is served with nearly everything.
+In modern times Utah is not noted for its culinary traditions except its fry sauce, a mix of ketchup and mayonnaise.